 Show Us Your 70s Designs!

 The 70s were filled with many cultural movements that influenced graphic design in one way or another.
 Whether it was the use of colors, illustration style, or font shapes, the 70s were a decade to remember.
-If you are a fan of the funky and groovy 70s, then show us your work!
+If you are a fan of the funky and groovy fonts and designs, then show us your work!
 Let us know about your favorite style from this era.

 If you liked this article, you might like these: